 Since each car is different, it’s best to consult your car’s owner’s manual to see where the oil filter is, where the drain point is, and how easy it will be to access everything you need.

+Another potential time-consuming factor has to do with the aerodynamics of your vehicle.
 If there are panels underneath your car to create better airflow, you may need to remove them so you can access your oil pan.

 Previous Oil Changes

-Oil wears out, and the longer the time between changes, the more potential there is for the oil change to be more difficult.
+Any previous oil change your car has had makes a big difference.
+Oil wears out, and the longer the time between changes, the more potential there is for the next oil change to be more difficult.
 This applies particularly to the draining process.

 You should always consult your owner’s manual as to how long the car should go between oil changes, but the older the oil, the longer it will take to drain.

-How Can I Make The Oil Change Process A Faster One?
+How Can I Make the Oil Change Process a Faster One?

 Schedule